-If a lender omits an adverse trade line when utilizing GUS and receives an Accept underwriting recommendation, an applicant explanation letter and supportive documentation of adverse trade lines will be retained by the lender.
-The lender will indicate the justification for the omission in the "If Omit, please specify" section of the "Asset and Liabilities" page.
+If a lender omits an adverse trade line when utilizing GUS and receives an Accept underwriting recommendation, the applicant explanation letters and supportive documentation of adverse trade lines will be retained by the lender.
+The lender will indicate the justification for the omission in the "Notes" section of the "Asset and Liabilities" page.